 How to cook rice in a rice cooker | My Rice Cooker Recipe

-Sharing such a simple recipe for how to make perfect rice using, gasp, a rice cooker feels wrong somehow, but I just can’t keep discoveries like this to myself.
-For a long time, I didn’t like rice very much.
-It was always so dry and bland.
-While this might help with cutting back on carbs, it really limited side dishes and even main dishes.
-After learning to add a lot (really a lot) of salt and olive oil to my pasta water, I decided to try a similar technique with grains in my rice cooker and it was a delicious success!
-Add to that a quick rinse of the grain in warm water and I’m making perfect rice every single time and really enjoying it even on its own.
+After learning to add a lot (really a lot) of salt and olive oil to my pasta water, I tried a similar technique with grains in my rice cooker.
+It was a delicious success!
+Add to that a quick rinse of the grain in warm water and I’m making perfect rice every single time.
+I’m evening enjoying it on its own.
 I could have easily titled this post “how to make the best quinoa in a rice cooker” or “how to cook brown rice in a rice cooker” as well because the technique is just as foolproof.
-And a quick side note, I usually combine rice and quinoa for our dinners and love the way it tastes.
+And a quick side note, I usually combine rice and quinoa for our dinners.
+I love the combo in a protein-filled side and love the way it tastes.

 My rice cooker is nothing fancy and obviously not new.
 My sister bought it for me when I was in college.
-One of the legs is slightly melted and the on/off switch isn’t actually in one piece any more, but delicious rice can still be had.
+One of the legs is slightly melted and the on/off switch isn’t actually in one piece any more.
+Nevertheless we enjoy delicious rice on the regular.
 When we did our wedding registry, I planned to add an updated rice cooker, but all I found were big, expensive, over-the-top versions.
 Now that I know the secret to how to make the best rice, I have no desire or need for all that jazz.
-So until then, my slightly hindered 3-cup rice cooker will be one of my most used kitchen appliances and we’ll have perfect rice every time!
+So until then, my slightly hindered 3-cup rice cooker will be one of my most used kitchen appliances.
+And we’ll have perfect rice every time!

 Brown Rice in Rice Cooker | Rice Cooker Ratio

 This foolproof method for deliciously moist rice is the same one I use for white rice, brown rice, and quinoa.
 Most often, I do a combination of brown rice and quinoa.
 My husband doesn’t like straight quinoa, but I like added that extra bit of protein to our whole grain mix.
-The typical rice cooker ratio is 2:1 (water:rice) just like on the stove, but I find that the pre-rinsing I explained above along with a few extra tablespoons of water is really what it needs.
-And I can’t emphasize the addition of olive oil and salt to the rice.
-Don’t let your rice just be a side, let it’s flavor capture your taste buds along with the rest of your meal!
+The typical rice cooker ratio is 2:1 (water:rice) just like on the stove.
+I find that the pre-rinsing along with a few extra tablespoons of water is really what it needs.
+And I can’t emphasize the addition of olive oil and salt.
+Don’t let your rice just be a side, let its flavor capture your taste buds along with the rest of your meal!

 Click to Download My Free eBook: